-Though some companies have encouraged their employees to return to the office, many have found that working remotely is a viable, cost-saving option for their business.
+Though some companies have encouraged their employees to return to the office, the good news is many have found that working remotely is a viable, cost-saving option for their business.
 It’s unlikely that the workforce will ever return to functioning in exactly the same way it did before the COVID-19 pandemic, for better or for worse.

-While working from home has its advantages, it can be difficult to stay productive with the myriad of distractions that remote work comes with.
-While the distractions are harder to ignore, by implementing these four organization strategies for your office space, you can stay on track and maximize your productivity.
+While working from home has its advantages, it can be difficult to stay productive with the myriad of outside distractions that remote work comes with.
+While distractions are harder to ignore, by implementing these four organizational strategies for your work environment, you can maintain sustained attention and maximize your productivity.

 Keep your desk tidy

 The most important place to keep organized in your office is your desk space.
 An untidy work surface is distracting, and you don’t want to have to rifle through clutter to find what you need.
-Get cups and holders to store pens, highlighters, clips, and other office supplies if you don’t have drawer space.
-An in-out tray may also be useful if you tend to have a lot of paperwork.
-If you don’t mind the aesthetic, put a corkboard on the wall behind your desk to pin all those little sticky notes you write for yourself.
+You can use cups and holders as a great way to store pens, highlighters, clips, and other office supplies if you don’t have drawer space.
+An in-out tray may be the best way to organize paperwork.
+If you don’t mind the aesthetic, put a corkboard on the wall behind your desk to pin a to-do list or daily checklist.
+You can also use it to organize all those little sticky notes you write for yourself.

-Cable management is also important for your workspace.
-There are many ways you can tidy up your cables, the simplest of which is to gather them all up and tie them together with zip ties.
+Cable management for all your electronic devices is also important for your workspace.
+There are many ways you can tidy up your cables, the easiest way is to gather them all up and tie them together with zip ties.
 Once you’ve done this, attach them to the back of your desk and direct them down towards the outlet or power bar.

 Storage, storage, storage!

-Regardless of how big or small your space is, there are lots of ways to improve your storage options.
+Regardless of how big or small your space is, the most important thing to add is storage.
 If you prefer a minimalist look, opt for hidden storage options.
-This might mean getting a desk with drawers, or filing cabinets.
+The best solution may be getting a desk with drawers or filing cabinets.
 Cube storage shelves are also a great option, as you can add coordinating boxes to fill the holes.
-With all that clutter hidden away, you can stay focused on the work in front of you.
+With all that clutter hidden away, you can give your full attention to the work in front of you.

 For those that don’t mind – or even prefer – more open-concept storage designs, floating wall shelves, bookcases, and even over-the-door hanging storage systems are all great options.
 As long as everything has its place, you’ll have no problem keeping it organized.